ShotaMiyazaki94/microjax/README.md

 Refer to the [example](example/) directory for code that creates these plots.

-Note: The triple-lens Jacobian example is computationally intensive.
-On CPU it can be impractically slow; a CUDA-capable GPU with JAX is strongly recommended.

-Note: Finite-source inverse-ray calculations are likewise extremely slow without a GPU—this stems from the dense inverse ray-shooting itself, not from Jacobian evaluation.
+Note: Finite-source calculation with microJAX is extremely slow without a GPU.
+So, the latter two examples are significantly slower on the CPU.

 ---